 - The Youth level is limited to age 16 and under carvers.

 - Purchase awards are not considered to be a level.
 All carvers may enter the Purchase Awards.

 Carvers who have won two (2) BEST OF Show in Advanced or Open at any carving show, must advance to the Masters Level.

 Carvers who have won Two (2) BEST OF SHOW in Intermediate Level at any show must advance to the Advanced Level.

 Carvers who have won TWO (2) BEST OF SHOW in Novice Level competition at any show, must advance to Intermediate Level.

 Judging is a difficult task.
 It requires a broad knowledge of the species and specific knowledge of the detail of the subjects.
-The judge(s) will consider a number of factors such as:
+The judge(s) will consider all of the following factors in their decisions::

 - Technique and craftsmanship

 The judge(s) are not obligated to award a First Place (or any) ribbon if they don’t feel it is merited.
 Judge(s) have the discretion to move carvings to a different category, to combine categories or subdivide categories, if felt appropriate.

 As a competitor, you must keep in mind that a competition is a public forum to have your work judged against that of other carvers and it is not a perfect process.
 Indeed you may agree or disagree with your fellow carvers, the judge(s) or the public at large.
 Therefore we ask all carvers to be guided by the following: